42Entrepreneurs/Side-Project-Club/README.md

 * Come 5 minutes before the event and ask to the welcome desk for a badge to open the room booked by 42Entrepreneurs.

-### During the event
+### During the event 🔥

-* Set a 5 minutes timer and let it ring a bit, for everyone (don't let people go too much over the 5 minutes)
+* Set a 5 minutes timer and let it ring a bit, for everyone (⚠️ don't let people go too much over the 5 minutes)
 * Ask who's doing a startup internship, and begin by them.
 Remember to note their presence on the Startup Insternship Trello.
 * Try to finish the event on time, at 7pm.
 More than an hour listening to pitches can become annoying.
 * Let people chat after that.
 * Give the badge back to the welcome desk and note the startup insternship in the trello if you haven't done it yet.

-## Appendice
+## Appendice 📜

 **Description Intra:**
 ```